SamuelHorvath/FL-optimal-client-sampling/README.md

  ## Guidelines

  This is a python 3 implementation of optimal sampling for Federated Averaging (FedAvg) algorithm.
 The code is based on [TensorFlow Federated (TFF)](https://github.com/tensorflow/federated) and it is an extension of simple FedAvg example provide in [TFF examples](https://github.com/tensorflow/federated/tree/master/tensorflow_federated/python/examples/simple_fedavg).
-For any details such as

- It enables to run simulated distributed optimization with master node on any number of workers based on [PyTorch SGD Optimizer](https://pytorch.org/docs/stable/optim.html#torch.optim.SGD) with gradient compression.
-Communication can be compressed on both workers and master level.
-Error-Feedback is also enabled.
-For more details, please see our [manuscript](https://arxiv.org/pdf/2006.11077.pdf).
+For detailed description, please see our [manuscript](https://arxiv.org/pdf/0000.0000.pdf)

  ### Instal Dependencies and Run
  To install dependencies
  ```sh